Get a Pantograph Machine Quilting Stencil FREE!

 When you throw too many designs at someone there can be so many to try and read that it becomes overwhelming because your eyes just don’t have a place to rest.

 Consider matching your quilting design complexity to the complexity of the quilt top.
-If its a relatively basic design like the buffalo print in the picture above, stick with a simple plan.
-If its got tons of piecing that you spent a lot of time on and want to show off, go for that more complicated plan.
+If its a relatively basic design like the buffalo print in the picture above, stick with a simple plan like this free pantograph for home domestic sewing machines.
+If it’s got tons of piecing that you spent a lot of time on and want to show off, go for that more complicated plan.

 If you still aren’t loving what you came up with, try pairing down how many designs you are using to 2 or 3 throughout the entire quilt and see if you start to like it a bit better.